Which of the following is not a requirement for regression analys... | Study Prep in Pearson+

 1

-Understand that regression analysis relies on several key assumptions to produce valid results.
-These assumptions ensure the model fits the data appropriately and that inference is reliable.
+Understand that regression analysis has several key assumptions to ensure valid results.
+These assumptions relate to the nature of the relationship between variables and the behavior of residuals (errors).

-Recall the common assumptions for linear regression: (1) The relationship between the independent and dependent variables is linear, (2) The errors (residuals) are normally distributed, (3) The residuals have constant variance, known as homoscedasticity, and (4) The observations are independent.
+Recall that one important assumption is that the relationship between the independent variable(s) and the dependent variable must be linear.
+This means the model should correctly capture the linear trend in the data.

-Recognize that the independent variable should be measured on at least an interval or ratio scale to meaningfully assess linear relationships.
-Nominal scale variables represent categories without inherent order, which do not satisfy the linearity assumption.
+Another assumption is that the residuals (differences between observed and predicted values) should be independent of each other, meaning no autocorrelation exists among errors.

 Watch next